 Amazingly Kepler was able to tell that orbits are not circular even though the discrepancy is about like what is shown here.
+Approximate scale diagram of Mars's orbit about the Sun

 Kepler determined that Mars's orbit is not circular but rather elliptical - in spite of the very small difference in shape!